Post-Master's Certificate in School Counseling

 Applicants should submit:

-- A transcripts of all undergraduate and graduate degree programs
+- A transcript of all undergraduate and graduate degree programs

 - Three letters of recommendation